Thip Samai: the best Pad Thai in Thailand

-For any other western traveler out there who has ever felt lame ordering pad thai in Thailand, you are not alone.
-But don’t worry – you can just go to Thip Samai, where everybody’s doing it.
+I don’t really know why I’m sharing this rambling opinion, other than just to say: to any other western traveler out there who has ever felt lame ordering pad thai in Thailand, you are not alone.
+But don’t worry – you can just go to Thip Samai, where everybody’s doing it!

 Thip Samai is pretty easy to find at this point because it’s become a bit of a media darling.
-I will admit it right now, I am no way sharing some super secret, hidden, best pad thai spot with you all – sorry!
+I will admit it right now – I am in no way currently sharing some super secret, hidden, best pad thai spot with you all.
+Sorry!
 The good news is you’ll be able to get there and get plenty of info on the place with a simple google search.
 It’s located just across the street from Wat Saket (Temple of the Golden Mount), so very easy to find.

-As you approach you’ll notice the food prep stations seem to have spilled out from the restaurant; the entire sidewalk in the area around the restaurant is taken up by chefs working on their part of the noodle dishes.
-Some chefs are chopping chillies, portioning out noodles, and slicing limes in an open air “kitchen” area that is almost fully inside the restaurant.
+As you approach you’ll notice the food prep stations seem to have spilled out from the restaurant; the entire sidewalk around the restaurant is taken up by chefs working on their part of the noodle dishes.
+Some chefs are chopping chillies, portioning out noodles, or slicing limes in an open air “kitchen” area that is almost fully inside the restaurant.
 But completely outside, literally in the walkway, there are chefs stir frying the noodles in large woks over dancing open flames.

 One or two chefs are working on the part that makes Thip Samai pad thai so special – the egg wrap.
 It’s an incredible process to watch.
 The chef ladles a very thin layer of egg into a wok, then throws what looks like a completed, ready-to-serve plate of pad thai right in the center.
 Two quick flicks of the wrist, and the pad thai is all wrapped up in a thin omelette, almost like an egg-shell in a way.

 The flavors and textures in the dish are phenomenal.
 The noodles are soft, but not at all gummy, contrasting nicely with the tougher prawns.
-Each mouthful combines the heat of the chillies with the zest of lime juice and an overall slightly nutty sweetness – that final one is the flavor I associate with pad thai the most, and Thip Samai nailed it.
+Each mouthful combines the heat of the chillies with the zest of lime juice and an overall slightly nutty sweetness.
+That final flavor is the one I associate with pad thai the most, and Thip Samai nailed it.

 313 Thanon Mahachai, Phra Nakorn